What Is Oxycodone?

 - OxyContin – oxycodone sustained release tablet

-- Percodan – oxycodone immediate release with aspirin tablet
+- Percodan – oxycodone immediate release with an aspirin tablet

 - Percocet, Roxicet, Oxycet – oxycodone immediate release with acetaminophen tablet and solution